maelchiotti/GTagger/README.md

     py main.py
     ```

-**TODO:**
+## TODO

-- Save the lyrics
+- Options:
-- Option to ignore files with lyrics
+  - Ignore files with lyrics
-- When using cancel, only remove lyrics if it's added lyrics and not original lyrics
+  - Do not scan folders recursively